Zira-Games/state-machine-animation/README.md

 The library aims to provide;
 * the simplest possible surface API that you can achieve almost most behaviours with readability, clarity and maintainability with the exact right mix of declarative and imperative programming approaches.
-* the simplest possible implementation that can let its users easily understand the code, fork the repository, and adapt it based on their unique requirements.
+* the simplest possible implementation that can let its users easily understand its codebase, fork the repository, and adapt it based on their unique requirements.

 Therefor, delay the need for animation runtimes until you need features like animation rigging and meshing that requires a dedicated user interfaces to implement, and limit their use to only those features.